M. Norvel Young: Personal life and death

 Young married Helen Mattox on August 31, 1939, in Oklahoma City, Oklahoma.
 They had a son and three daughters.
 They resided on the campus of Pepperdine University in Malibu.
 Young was an elder at the Malibu Church of Christ.
-On September 16, 1975, Chancellor Young was responsible for the deaths of two women in a drunk driving accident.
+On September 16, 1975, Chancellor Young was responsible for the deaths of two women in a drunk driving incident.
 He pleaded guilty to involuntary manslaughter and was sentenced to a fine and four years of probation on the condition that he cease serving the university in an official capacity and perform a research project on the connection between stress and alcohol abuse.
 He served his sentence, and his research resulted in a book, Poison Stress Is a Killer.
 He also gave over 100 public addresses and workshops and contributed to a drunk-driving program that was used to rehabilitate offenders in Los Angeles.

 Young died of a heart attack in 1998 in Malibu, at the age of 82.
 His widow died on November 30, 2017.